Small interventions can make a big difference.

 This is not an exhaustive list as research continues to grow and our care team is introduced to innovations.

 Please visit our Patient Education video resource library for more information on what many of the procedures above involve.

 There are many different kinds of injections, including epidurals, nerve blocks, facet or sacroiliac joint injections, and more.
 Your provider will make a recommendation for an injection based on your history, physical exam, X-rays, and MRIs.

 If you are scheduled for an injection, there are some steps you will need to take in advance.
-We will review these steps together ahead of your appointment to make sure you are all set for your procedure, including making sure you have a ride home.
+Your pain management physician will review these steps together, with you, ahead of your appointment to make sure you are all set for your procedure, including making sure you have a ride home.